jm-rcc/hpc-docs/software/BLAST.md

 # BLAST
 ## Homepage
 [https://blast.ncbi.nlm.nih.gov/](https://blast.ncbi.nlm.nih.gov/)
-`category: {i}`
+`category: bio`
 ## Installed versions

 | Module | Version | Toolchain | Options |
 | :--- | :--- | :--- | :--- |
  | blast/2.11.0-linux_x86_64 | 2.11.0 |  |  |

->Basic Local Alignment Search Tool, or BLAST, is an algorithm for comparing primary biological
->sequence information, such as the amino-acid sequences of different proteins or the nucleotides of DNA sequences.
+Basic Local Alignment Search Tool, or BLAST, is an algorithm for comparing primary biological sequence information, such as the amino-acid sequences of different proteins or the nucleotides of DNA sequences.